Batara Immigration Law header image

 Not all factual errors, of course, are quite as straight forward.

-In a large number of cases, much like Yvonne and Robbie’s matter, the claim that USCIS has failed to weigh certain facts falls short as a result of the couple’s personal neglect in providing the evidence from the outset.
+In a large number of cases, the claim that USCIS has failed to weigh certain facts falls short as a result of the couple’s personal neglect in fully providing the supporting evidence from the outset.

 uscis-motion-to-reconsider